Annosz/StardewValleyModdingGuide/README.md

 - :green_heart: [Babies Take After Spouse Plus New Toddler Hair and Clothes](https://www.nexusmods.com/stardewvalley/mods/552): Your babies will look like your spouse, which is half-cute and nice and half-creepy as f.
 Decine which half you find stronger.

 ## 7. Gameplay

+<dl><dt>Convinience mods:</dt></dl>

 - :heart: [Yet Another Harvest With Scythe Mod](https://www.nexusmods.com/stardewvalley/mods/2731): This mods lets you harvest any plant using you scythe, which makes your farming much faster.
 I never had fun while I harvested bigger fields, with hundreds of cauliflower or pumpkin ripened at the same time, so I don't feel this mod unimmersive or cheaty.
   - :broken_heart: Note that [Harvest With Scythe](https://www.nexusmods.com/stardewvalley/mods/236) and [Scythe Harvesting v2.0](https://www.nexusmods.com/stardewvalley/mods/1106) are both broken.
+- :heart: [Automate](https://www.nexusmods.com/stardewvalley/mods/1063): Automating every process on the farm makes your life so easy that it can even considered a cheat, but I just like the fact that I don't have to stand next to my furnace to make that 10 copper bar so much i don't even care about that.
+The main idea behind  this mod is that machines can take out ingredients from the chests around them and place ready products in them, but it has a _lot_ of usages, so I recommend checking out it's page before installing.
+Also, be careful, because it is not fun if your misplaced Charcoal Kilt converts all of your wood into coal... (actually, the next mod helpes with this problem).
+- :green_heart: [Chests Anywhere](https://www.nexusmods.com/stardewvalley/mods/518): This mod is usually too much for what I call 'ideal game experience': accessing every chest from anywhere ruins the game, so if you want to use it that way, I change my rating to :broken_heart:.
+But if used well, this mod has a lot to offer: I already talked about a good use at the *Chest Label System* mod, which is broken, but van be replaced by this.
+It is also useful with *Automate*, as it has options to exclude a chest from autmating it's content by machines.
+- :heart: [Convenient Chests](https://www.nexusmods.com/stardewvalley/mods/2196): Perfect mod, which offers two must have features: quick store items in a nearby chest where it is already present with Q and using items from nearby chests for crafting (without the need to directly put it in your inventory).
+These features get rid of 99% of frustrating item searching and storage management related flipping out.
+- :heart: [Bigger Backpack](https://www.nexusmods.com/stardewvalley/mods/1845): Adds a forth row in you backpack which can be bought at Pierre's the same way as the other two.
+- :green_heart: [https://www.nexusmods.com/stardewvalley/mods/1191](https://www.nexusmods.com/stardewvalley/mods/1191): Adds cool purchusable features to the fridge (be sure to access it from the right side).
+These include multiple "chest pages" and a wrap-fridge you can access from anywhere.
+These sound a bit cheaty too, but you have to pay a decent price for them, and you can always choose to not buy them.
+- :heart: [No Fence Decay](https://www.nexusmods.com/stardewvalley/mods/1180): Fences do not get broken, which I think was a very annoying thing in the base game.
+- :green_heart: [Clean Cellar](https://www.nexusmods.com/stardewvalley/mods/2975): It gives a bit of an unbalanced advantage, as cellars will have more free space, but I mainly like this mod because the original, unclearable mess was annoying for me.
+But the vanilla one also has it's atmosphere, so decide if yo want to install this mod or not.

 ## 8. Other mods